 These three strands, he argues, came together in the master notion of "common weal" or "commonwealth", which was the rallying cry of the rising commons, an English neologism promoting the economic wellbeing of the mass of the population.

-The use of "commonwealth" to mean political society—and even the state itself in the wake of Charles I's execution in —reflects the success of the commons in establishing the priority of their agenda: they may not have been the rulers until the s, but they had been forcing their way into the ruling circles from the fourteenth century or even the thirteenth, and keeping them happy was the principal aim of politicians from at least the Wars of the Roses.
+go to site The use of "commonwealth" to mean political society—and even the state itself in the wake of Charles I's execution in —reflects the success of the commons in establishing the priority of their agenda: they may not have been the rulers until the s, but they had been forcing their way into the ruling circles from the fourteenth century or even the thirteenth, and keeping them happy was the principal aim of politicians from at least the Wars of the Roses.